Fixing a Leaky Garbage Disposal

 - Cracks in the garbage disposal body

 Some disposals are connected to the dishwasher, which provides self-cleaning.
-This location often experiences leaks as well.
+This location commonly experiences leaks as well.

-These issues can be taken care of except for cracks in the body or interior lining of the disposal.
+These issues can be fixed except for cracks in the body or interior lining of the disposal.
 If this is your problem, you will need to replace your garbage disposal.

-It can take a DIYer an entire afternoon to locate and complete simple repairs, so factor that into the cost when deciding to tackle the problem by yourself.
+It can take a DIYer an entire afternoon to locate and complete simple repairs, so factor that into the cost when deciding to tackle the problem on your own.

-Having an Expert technician like one from Service Experts Heating & Air Conditioning determine and take care of the problem can help locate other pieces that may be about to break.
-That way, you won’t end up dealing with the same disposal two weeks later.
+Having a skilled technician like one from Service Experts Heating & Air Conditioning identify and take care of the problem can help locate other components that may be about to stop working.
+That way, you won’t be fixing the same disposal two weeks later.